-Based on our data, while most municipalities benefit from asset investment planning, municipalities of less than 5,000 population (72%) and those with fewer than 5 municipal employees (53%) benefit most positively.
+Based on our data, while most municipalities benefit from asset investment planning, municipalities of less than 5000 population (75%) benefit most positively.
 Working on a financial plan and asset management plan yields quick returns for smaller communities.
 This is demonstrated through movement by at least one level on our FCM’s Asset Management Readiness Scale.

 Measures of success

 Below are graphs demonstrating where communities who made progress in this competency rated their planning and decision-making activities on the asset management readiness scale before and after participating in MAMP activities.